johnhayn-es/johnhayn-es/_posts/2020-08-27-our-smart-home--measuring-up.md

 ---
 layout: post
-title: "Measuring up"
+title: Measuring up
-image: floorplans.png
+description: Being smart about moving home
+published: true
-categories: [Design, Smart-Home]
+categories: [Design]
 ---
 This post is the first in what will no-doubt be a preposterously long series about purchasing and modernising our first home.